 OTM 654: Production Planning and Control

-All specialization students are also required to report their internship and full-time offers to the Grainger Center for Supply Chain Management by completing the respective forms below.
+Specialization students are also required to report their internship and full-time offers to the Grainger Center for Supply Chain Management by completing these forms:

 Internship Reporting Form

 Completed forms should be dropped off in person to 3450 Grainger Hall or emailed to Angie Bong.

 Students enrolled in the supply chain management specialization consistently have access to excellent internship opportunities and earn some of the highest salaries at the Wisconsin School of Business.
 The average full-time salary for members of the graduating class of 2014 with a supply chain management specialization was approximately $53,000, while the average monthly internship salary was $2,800.

 Some of the companies that recruit students with a specialization in supply chain management include (but are not limited to):

 Kohl’s Department Stores